 Start the simulation with a training phase in order to familiarize the participant with the driving simulator, the simulated environment, the vehicle controls and the car-following task.
 When the participant feels comfortable, stop the training phase.

 Proceed with the experimental drives.
 Launch the simulated car-following task and one of the four musical background.

+Start a recording of heart rate data at the beginning of each simulated car-following task and end it at the end of that driving task.

 For the simulated car driving task, have the driver first drive for 50 meters before stopping at a “Stop” sign.
 Once the participant’s vehicle has stopped, a leading vehicle appears on the road at the left of the intersection.
 Instruct the participant to follow the vehicle.
 After an initial phase in which the speed of the leading vehicle is stationary and set at 20 kph, allowing the driven vehicle to catch up, its speed then varies sinusoidally between 45 kph and 70 kph within each period of 60 seconds for a total of 3 minutes.
 Then, ask the participant to stop driving.

+For the car-following task, use a two-lane road with opposition traffic directions.
+In order to provide a realistic driving environment, use a road section with a balanced number of left (n=5) and right bends (n=5) with various radii of curvature from 45 to 300 meters.
+Also add visual elements on the edges of the road section such as trees, barriers, fields, and landform.

 Repeat the car-following task for each of the four musical backgrounds.
 The car-following task takes about 4 minutes (3 minutes of actual car-following plus beginning and ending of the driving simulation).